junxit/us-congress-bills-117/metadata.md

 - 2021-11-30 — Placed on the Union Calendar, Calendar No. 134.
 - 2021-11-30 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-184.
 - 2021-11-30 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-184.
+- 2021-12-01 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.